-Did you know that Texel has its own drinks?
-From TX Gin, to the well-known specialty beer Skuumkoppe and well-known Juttertje!
-Read the top 5 of Texel drinks here.
+Did you know that Texel has several of its own drinks?
+From TX Gin, to the famous Texel special beer and widely known Juttertje!
+We list a few of them.

-Texel gin is made in Oosterend and flavoured with tones of sea-buckthorn and elder flowers.
-This extremely refreshing and tasty gin can be drunk neat or in cocktails.
-You can also visit the distillery Stokerij Texel!
+The Texel gin is distilled in Oosterend and spiced with notes of sea buckthorn and elderflower.
+A particularly fresh, flavourful gin that can be drunk pure or in cocktails.
+You can also visit Stokerij Texel!

 Sheep cheese, asparagus, Wadden shrimp and lamb: just a selection from the Texel products on offer.
 Read all about the different products here.